JFDuval/flexsea-v2/README.md

 ### List of software development tools

+The specific versions are likely not critical, as long as they are current.
+What is listed below is simply what I happened to use during the development of this project.

 - C IDE: Eclipse IDE for C/C++ Developers, Version 2024-06 (4.32.0)
-- C compiler: MinGW-W64-builds-4.3.5
+- C compiler: GCC, You can get a copy packaged with Eclipse, from https://www.msys2.org/, or from any other provider.
+  - If you use MSYS2, follow their instruction, and then call `pacman -S --needed base-devel mingw-w64-x86_64-toolchain`.
+This will populate the mingw64/bin folder.
+  - Add the bin folder (ex.: C:\msys64\mingw64\bin) to your path.
+Reboot as needed.
+  - Eclipse should now detect your compiler.
 - Python IDE: PyCharm 2022.2.4 Community Edition
-- Python interpreter: Python 3.9
+- Python interpreter: Python 3.9 and 3.11 have been used with success
   - Packages to install: 'pyserial'
 - Embedded C IDE: STM32CubeIDE with the STM32G4 source package

-### Unity Unit Tests
+### Unity Unit Tests (optional)

 1. Download Unity (https://www.throwtheswitch.org/unity), or clone the git repository
 1. Create a folder named 'unity' and place it at the same level as your flexsea_v2 project